 Paris has been one of my favorite cities since I was a teenager, and I was so excited to take my children there for the first time last summer.
 Sacré-Cœur, la tour Eiffel, Musée D’Orsay – I was eager for my kids to see and do it all.
 But, very early in our one-week stay, my younger children became restless with the non-stop touring of sights.
 Particularly my four-year-old.
 She had very little interest in walking through Notre Dame or the Louvre.
+My older ones, however, wanted to look for all the popular Paris Instagram spots.
 So, after realizing there were only so many Nutella crêpes I could offer as bribes in a day, I started researching urban parks and places to play.
 I had no experience with playgrounds in Paris, so tracking them down to visit came with a few surprises.

 Surprise number one: the best playgrounds in Paris take time and effort to get to.
 Our first stop was Jardin d’Acclimatation, a 47-acre park in northwest Paris.
 On the map, it didn’t look far from the city center, but it took us close to an hour to reach using public transportation.
 Then, it was a long walk from the Metro to the entrance of the park.